Counterplan: Competition

-A counterplan must 'compete' with the affirmative plan in order to be considered a reason to reject the affirmative.
-Although competition is a difficult and controversial theoretical concept, it is most often defined as the following: The counterplan must be superior (and not equal) to both the plan and any possible combination of the plan and counterplan.
-A plan and counterplan that are labelled mutually exclusive are structurally competitive in totality, meaning that the two plan actions are contradictory and could not logically coexist.
-Tests of competition in terms of potential combinations of plan and counterplan are called permutations, or perms in debate slang.
-The most common form of permutation and the immediate test of competition is the "Do Both" permutation, testing the total combination of the plan and counterplan in comparison to the counterplan alone.
+A counterplan must "compete" with the affirmative plan in order to be considered a reason to reject the affirmative.
+Although competition is a difficult and controversial theory support argument, it is understood as, the counterplan must be superior (and not equal) to both the plan and any possible combination of the plan and counterplan.
+A plan and counterplan that are mutually exclusive are competitive, meaning that the two plans vie are and could not coexist.
+Tests of "debatability" in terms of potential combinations of plan and counterplan are called permutations, or perms in debate slang.
+The most common form of permutation and the immediate test of competition is the "do both" permutation, testing the total combination of the plan and counterplan in comparison to the counterplan alone.

 There are two types of permutation that are especially controversial: